tudelft/AE4353-Y25/README.md

 ## About
 This repository contains all the resources for the weekly exercises and competitions associated with the course.
 Each week, exercises and their solutions will be published here.

-To ensure a consistent and easy-to-setup coding environment for everyone, we will be using a combination of [Virtual Studio Code](https://code.visualstudio.com/) and [Kaggle](https://www.kaggle.com/).
+To ensure a consistent and easy-to-setup coding environment for everyone, we will be using a combination of [Visual Studio Code](https://code.visualstudio.com/) and [Kaggle](https://www.kaggle.com/).
 These will be the official environments throughout the course.

 To get started, please refer to this README file for detailed instructions and guidance on setting up your environment correctly.
 Once your environment is configured, you can begin exploring the code and working on the exercises.
 If you have any questions or need assistance, feel free to reach out (see [contact information](#contact-information) to find out how!).
 Happy coding and learning! 🌟